UbiquityRobotics/learn/doing_more/workstation_setup.md

     sudo chronyc -a local stratum 10
     sudo chronyc -a allow 0/0

-On a console to the Magni use these commands assuming your Magni has the laptop in /etc/hosts or some way to resolve the laptop name:
+On a console to the Magni use these commands:

     sudo systemctl stop magni-base
     sudo chronyc -a add server <yourLaptopName> iburst